The competition will be held in Diercks Hall and at the ITC.

 appears to not complete within a reasonable amount of time.

-Scores will be available in near real-time on the competition website.
+Scores will be available in near real-time on the competition

-can focus on solving problems.
+competition so teams can focus on solving problems.

 Each team will have approximately 2 hours and 30 minutes to work on and submit